淡滨尼东 | தெம்பினிஸ் ஈஸ்ட்

 Civil Defence shelter

-Tampines East station is one of seven stations along the Downtown Line 3 designated as Civil Defence (CD) shelters, which will be activated in times of national emergency.
+Tampines East station is one of eight stations along the Downtown Line 3 designated as Civil Defence (CD) shelters, which will be activated in times of national emergency.
 Apart from reinforced construction, the stations are designed and equipped with facilities to ensure the shelter environment is tolerable for all shelterees during shelter occupation.
 These facilities include protective blast doors, decontamination facilities, ventilation systems, power and water supply systems and a dry toilet system.

 - Public toilets at DTL concourse